roberttidey/Remote-RTTTL/README.md

 Try uncommenting different songs such as The Simpsons, Super Mario Brothers Underground theme, Star Wars, etc..
 Make sure only one song is uncommented at a time.
 Recompile, reflash and play!

+This version is tweaked to allow for selection of song via the parameter fed in to remote.
+All songs are enabled and put into a struct array to make this easier.
+THe paramter can either be the string of the song title or "random" to select a random song.
+The arg can also be "debugon" or "debugoff" to control the serial debug.

 ![iPhone5s](http://i.imgur.com/v8c8AM5.jpg)
 ![iPhone5s](http://i.imgur.com/JwNE76h.png)
 ![iPhone5s](http://i.imgur.com/YaWcNXL.png)